Full Circle (Doctor Who): Casting

 Matthew Waterhouse was a longtime Doctor Who fan before being cast as Adric.

 The character of Adric was first announced in the Evening News on 26 February.
 The outline for the character had described him as "about 15" and "wiry" with "short, straight black hair."
 The next month, Nathan-Turner cast Matthew Waterhouse in the role.
 Waterhouse was a former news clerk at the BBC and, like Smith, a longtime Doctor Who fan.
 Waterhouse was formerly the first correspondent for the fan magazine Doctor Who Weekly, and had once participated in a TV Action competition to design a monster for the show, debuting as an actor in the then-unreleased To Serve Them All My Days (1980).
 Although Full Circle introduces Adric, the first serial Waterhouse filmed was State of Decay.
 Waterhouse later stated that he was given the role without much preparation, claiming he had lunch with Nathan-Turner and sent "straight into rehearsals."
 Waterhouse competed for the role with a friend and fellow fan, Bernard Padden.
-After three auditions, Padden was disqualified for his strong Manchester accent, but was given the role of Outler Tylos, which Grimwade initially wanted to cast Billy McColl in.
+After three auditions, Padden was disqualified for his strong Manchester accent, but was given the role of Outler Tylos, which Grimwade initially wanted to cast actor Billy McColl in.

 Nathan-Turner approached film and television actor George Baker in the BBC's Rehearsal Rooms in Acton, asking him to play Login, an Alzarian citizen and later Decider whose daughter Keara is among the Outlers.
 Baker agreed, relating to the part due to his five daughters.
 Grimwade was responsible for much of the casting.
 Child performer June Page and The Feathered Serpent actor Richard Willis were cast as Keara and Varsh respectively; the two later married.

 A number of actors had made previous appearances on the show.
-James Bree, cast as Decider Nefred, had appeared in The War Games (1969), whereas Alan Rowe, cast as Decider Garif, had appeared in The Moonbase (1967), The Time Warrior (1973-74), and Horror of Fang Rock (1977), on which he had worked with Grimwade, who initially wanted John Franklyn-Robbins in the role.
+James Bree, cast as Decider Nefred, had appeared in The War Games (1969), whereas Alan Rowe, cast as Decider Garif, had appeared in The Moonbase (1967), The Time Warrior (1973–74), and Horror of Fang Rock (1977), on which he had worked with Grimwade, who initially wanted John Franklyn-Robbins in the role.
 Because of their matching green costumes, the three Decider actors were nicknamed "the Decider Sisters" on set.
 Despite hoping to cast Steve Kelly, Grimwade gave performer Barney Lawrence, who had been an extra on State of Decay, the role of the Marshman Leader.
 He also cast Norman Bacon, also a former extra on the show in The Sun Makers (1977), as the other main Marshman role, the Marshchild.